useflyyer/flyyer-docs/guides/python/django.md

 > Repository: https://github.com/flayyer/integration-examples/tree/main/examples/django

-Basically we are going to use [flayyer/flayyer-python](https://github.com/flayyer/flayyer-python) to format Flayyer URL and [nephila/django-meta](https://github.com/nephila/django-meta) to render them into the `<head />` of your views.
+Basically, we are going to use [flayyer/flayyer-python](https://github.com/flayyer/flayyer-python) to format Flayyer URL and [nephila/django-meta](https://github.com/nephila/django-meta) to render them into the `<head />` of your views.

 ## Install